-The activities and experiences we provide cover the Department for Education and Skills Curriculum for the Early Years Foundation Stage.
-There are six areas of learning and early learning goals within this curriculum:
+The activities and experiences we provide incorporate all areas of the Department for Education and Skills Curriculum for the Early Years Foundation Stage.
+There are seven areas of learning and early learning goals within this curriculum:

-Each day children will have the opportunity, through well-planned play to:
+Every day, our pupils have the opportunity, through well-planned activities to: